Neural Moving Horizon Estimation for Robust Flight Control: Formulation of NeuroMHE

 \subsection{Problem Statement}

 The MHE performance depends on the choice of the weighting matrices.
-Their tuning typically requires the priori knowledge of the covariances of the noises that enter the dynamic systems.
+Their tuning typically requires a priori knowledge of the covariances of the noises that enter the dynamic systems.
 For example, the higher the covariance is, the lower confidence we have in the polluted data.
-Then the weighting should be set lower on minimizing the predicted estimation error in the running cost.
+Then the weightings should be set smaller for minimizing the predicted estimation error in the running cost.
 Despite these rough intuitions, the tuning of the weighting matrices is still demanding due to their large number and complex coupling.
-It becomes even more challenging when the optimal weightings are dynamic in reality.
+It becomes even more challenging when the optimal weightings are non-stationary in reality.